denten-books/plain-text/proposal.md

 "soap opera effect") undermines the initial ease with which notions of the digital are overdetermined to stand in for a range of often conflicting modalities.
-The next section deals with the analytic tradition of dissecting media into analog and digital categories (Nelson Goodman in particular).
-My summary of that tradition shows that language and text are already "born digital," that is, discrete and differentiated throughout by the analytical definition.
+The next section deals with the analytic tradition of dissecting media into analog and digital categories (via Nelson Goodman in particular).
+My summary of that tradition shows that language and text are already "born digital," that is, discrete and differentiated throughout (by the analytical definition).
 Furthermore, digitality depends on "reliable processes of copying and preservation."
 From that insight I take it that "being digital" is not an ontological condition, but rather imposed structure that manifests in specific material affordances.
 "Is it copyable?" becomes "can I copy it?"
 Digital being